Elethuswrld/CrownQuery/blueprint.md

 ## Implemented Features

+### Implemented (V2.5):
+*   **Enhanced Authentication:** Users can now sign in using their Google accounts.
+A "Forgot Password" feature has also been implemented.
+*   **Account Settings:** A dedicated account settings page where users can change their password or delete their account.

 ### Implemented (V2.4):
 *   **Saved Products:** Users can now save their favorite products to their profile.
 A "Save" button has been added to product cards, and a "Saved Products" section has been added to the profile page.